RAB Racing: Car No. 99 results

-Camping World Truck Series
+Craftsman Truck Series

-For 2012, RAB formed a Camping World Truck Series team with longtime driver John Wes Townley, using the number 09.
+For 2012, RAB formed a Craftsman Truck Series team with longtime driver John Wes Townley, using the number 09.
 However, Townley was cited with a DUI before Speedweeks, resulting in his suspension by RAB.
 Townley was replaced by Travis Kvapil for Daytona.
 Townley returned the next race, at Martinsville.
 After competing for Rookie of the Year honors in 2012 and collecting his best series finish of eighth at Pocono Raceway, Townley left the team and joined Red Horse Racing for 2013.

+Truck No. 09 results

-ARCA Re/Max Series
+ARCA Menards Series

 After leaving the drivers seat and having an eight-year stint as a crew member for Robert Yates Racing, Robert Benton decided to start his own race team in 2005 in the ARCA RE/Max Series.
 The team first hired young Georgia native Walt Brannen to drive their No. 65 for a few races with little success.
 Brannen was released as RAB stepped up to a full-time schedule with Justin Marks and Damon Lusk splitting the No. 65 Construct Corps/Crocs Dodge.
 The duo would earn a pole, two top fives and nine top tens.
 Marks ran the full 2007 season with RAB and ended the season fifth in points with a pole, four top fives, and ten top tens.
 Marks would move to Germain Racing in the Craftsman Truck Series for 2008.

 For 2008, John Wes Townley ran the renumbered 09 car with sponsor Zaxby's, scoring 8 top tens and ending the season 7th in points.
 Townley ran the two restrictor plate races in 2009, with a best finish of 4th at Daytona.
 Grant Enfinger and Tom Hessert III also ran races in the car.